 “The reality was that I was a full-time gay radical,” Moldenhauer said, “one who wore many hats at the same time.”
 After finding a more permanent space for Glad Day Toronto, he went on to open a Boston location in 1979, the same year that A Different Light in Los Angeles was co-founded by his former staff member.
 After early success, iterations of A Different Light soon appeared in San Francisco and New York.
 Lambda Rising, which first opened in Washington D.C. in 1974, followed a similar expansion strategy creating a store in Baltimore and later on in Norfolk and Rehoboth Beach.

-The shops, who supported each other by sharing news and ideas, became cornerstones of the communities they served, hosting political organizations and providing safe spaces for people to explore and embrace their sexuality.
-Such inclusiveness — along with the spirit of the anti-war, anti-establishment revolution that fanned out before and after Stonewall — encouraged others to build upon the idea started by Rodwell and the Oscar Wilde.
+The shops, who supported each other by sharing news, ideas and stock, became cornerstones of the communities they served, hosting political organizations and providing safe spaces for people to explore and embrace their sexuality.
+Such inclusiveness — along with the spirit of the anti-war, anti-status quo revolution that fanned out before and after Stonewall — encouraged others to build upon the idea started by Rodwell and the Oscar Wilde.
 By the mid-1980s, queer bookstores were in more than 20 cities across North America as well as venues in Germany, France, Australia, the Netherlands and the U.K.

 Gay’s The Word, London’s queer bookshop, opened in 1979 on Marchmont Street, a few blocks from the British Museum.
-Like the Oscar Wilde and all of its brethren, the shop and staff endured harassment both verbal and physical, so much so that wooden shutters were put up each night to protect the windows.
-But the extent of the threats did not begin nor end with bricks: Her Majesty’s Government had a larger, more dangerous legal threat aimed at the store.
+Like the Oscar Wilde and its siblings around the world, the shop and staff endured verbal and physical harassment, so much so that wooden shutters were put up each night to protect the windows.
+But the extent of the threats did not begin nor end with bricks: Her Majesty’s Government had a larger, more dangerous legal challenge aimed at the store.

 “Sometimes, when people came in and asked about different books, they were also perhaps outing themselves as being HIV-positive, knowing that they were doing it in a safe, non-judgmental space.
 At the height of the epidemic, when newspapers and society were savage in their fear and loathing of gay people and people affected by HIV/AIDS, we managed to retain our sanity and provide a welcoming environment.”